codemanas/cm-blocks-docs/docs/social-share.md

 #### Icon Colors

-The icon color of the two tabs differs.
-One is for the label of the icon, and the other is for its color.From the first tab, you can customize the color of the icon and its background.
+There are two different tabs of icon colors.
+One is for the label of the icon, and the other is for its color.
+From the first tab, you can customize the color of the icon and its background.
 Similar options for text color are provided on the second tab.

 ### Social Share Item Setting
 ![Social Share Item Setting](img/social-share/social-share-item.jpg)